-Home insurance is peace of mind, though it also can be mandatory.
-Even if you don't have to ensure your home, it's a good idea to do so, whether you're planning renovation work or not.
+Home insurance is essential for home owners – and, in some cases, is mandatory.
+And even in cases where it isn't, taking out home insurance is advisable, whether you're planning renovation work or not.
 Find out more about the different types of home insurance that exist, and how to use it.

 Home insurance: building insurance vs. contents insurance